mdabrowski1990/uds/docs/source/pages/messages.rst

 enables creation of entities that carry UDS data and helps to describe theirs transmission.

 In implementation we distinguish following entities that carry diagnostic data:
- - `UDS Message`_ - carries application data (diagnostic service) on upper layers (layers 5-7 of UDS OSI model)
+ - `UDS Message`_ - carries application data (diagnostic service) on upper layers (layers 5-7 of UDS OSI model), it might also be called Application Protocol Data Unit (A_PDU)
- - `UDS Packet`_ - packets that are exchanged between client and server during `UDS Message`_ segmentation (layers 3-4 of UDS OSI model); UDS Packet is called Network Protocol Data Unit (N_PDU)
+ - `UDS Packet`_ - packets that are exchanged between client and server during `UDS Message`_ segmentation (layers 3-4 of UDS OSI model), it might also be called Network Protocol Data Unit (N_PDU)
- - `Bus Frame`_ - a single frame transmitted over any bus that carries any data that is not necessarily related to UDS communication (layers 1-2 of bus OSI model)
+ - `Bus Frame`_ - a single frame transmitted over any bus on lower layers (layers 1-2 of UDS/bus OSI model), it carries any data that is not necessarily related to UDS communication

-Additionally, you will find `Transmission Attributes`_ chapter which contains implementation details of enums that are used to describe UDS transmission.
+Additionally, you will find `Transmission Attributes`_ and `UDS Data Enums`_ chapters which contain implementation details about enums that help to describe transmission and data of aforementioned entities.

 UDS Message
 -----------
 Diagnostic messages (either diagnostic requests or response messages) are called 'UDS Messages' in the implementation.

-In the code, the diagnostic message feature is divided into two parts:
+In the code, the diagnostic message features are divided into two parts:
  - UdsMessage_ - storage for diagnostic message (A_PDU) attributes that could be used by a user to transmit this UDS Message on a configured bus
- - UdsMessageRecord_ - record with historic information about either received or transmitted UDS Message
+ - UdsMessageRecord_ - record with historic information about either received or transmitted diagnostic message

 UdsMessage
 ``````````
-Diagnostic messages has common specification for all buses, therefore :python:`UdsMessage` class has only one
+Diagnostic messages has common specification for all buses, therefore :python:`UdsMessage` class has the only one
-implementation that is the same regardless of bus configured by a user. :python:`UdsMessage` is a storage
+implementation which is the same regardless of bus used by a user. :python:`UdsMessage` is a storage
-for diagnostic message attributes, that are required to transmit this message.
-Therefore, if you want to send any
+for diagnostic message attributes, therefore if you want to send any diagnostic message, you should prior create
-diagnostic message, you should prior create :python:`UdsMessage` object first.
+:python:`UdsMessage` object first.

 .. code-block::  python

    from uds.messages import UdsMessage, AddressingType

    # example how to define a UDS Message
-   uds_message = UdsMessage(raw_message=[0x10, 0x03], addressing=AddressingType.PHYSICAL)
+   uds_message = UdsMessage(raw_message=[0x10, 0x03],
+                            addressing=AddressingType.PHYSICAL)

    # you have two attributes that you can freely change
    print(uds_message.raw_message)